BEHIND THE SHOT

 Under some shots of the other rooms, the most interesting are the main stairs, with wrought iron handrails, the reception hall on the ground floor with its beautiful arched ceiling supported by several columns, and some secondary rooms.

-This palace is part of the ten palaces to which I am most fond for majesty, it was my first noble palace to be explored, so I always keep a pleasant memory.
 The origins of this palace are lost at the end of the seventeenth century, we are in Piedmont, the Italian region home of the Savoy, the royal family that has dominated the Italian north west for many centuries.

 In ancient times this palace was built as a summer mansion away from the big city which it leaned, also allowed its occupants to remain isolated from the Uban centers during the various epidemics that plagued that period.

-Its construction is linked to an attempt by its owner to bring his son closer to the princess who lived in a nearby palace.
+Its construction is linked to an attempt by its owner to bring his son to the princess who lived in a nearby palace.
 He hoped, with this closeness, to create a bond with the royal family of the princess.

 I am so fond of this building that over the years I have returned many times to be able to photograph the rooms with different light temperatures, with the change of seasonal light and the hours of the day.
 I often come back to a place, but in this I will be back 6-7 times.